-While there are dozens of languages used in game programming, only a select handful have gained a substantial level of popularity and widespread use.
+While there are dozens of languages used in game development, only a select handful have gained a substantial level of popularity and widespread use.
 Even among them, it is impossible to choose a single language as the best one, because each language has certain strong points and weak points, as well as areas where it serves better than others.
-To make sense of it all, we have compiled a list of what we consider to be the best languages for different categories of development, and explain the reasoning.
+To make sense of it all, we have compiled a list of what we consider to be the best languages of game development, and explain the reasoning.

 Breaking down the choices logically, we should separate based on platform.
 Thus, we have selected the following principal game categories for our assessment: